GISRS-academy/Digital-Image-processing/README.md

 Objectives:
 1. To add function ave_data () for example of array and pointer
 2. To add function stddev () to calculate standard deviation for example of array and pointer

+**IMAGE HANDLING AND FILE I/O
+Objective
+1. Make own color pattern using Input and output image handling knowledge
+2. Prepare one channel image using Input and output image handling knowledge